Keynote talk #1

 Organization: Cornell University & Barefoot Networks

 Nate Foster is an Associate Professor of Computer Science at Cornell University and a Principal Research Engineer at Barefoot Networks.
-He also serves as a member of the P4 Technical Steering Team.
-The goal of Nate’s research is to develop languages and tools that make it easy for programmers to build secure and reliable systems.
+The goal of his research is to develop tools that make it easy for programmers to build secure and reliable systems.
 His current work focuses on the design and implementation of languages for programming software-defined networks.
-In the past he has also worked on bidirectional languages (also known as “lenses”), database query languages, data provenance, type systems, mechanized proof, and formal semantics.
-He received a PhD in Computer and Information Science from the University of Pennsylvania.
-His honors include a Sloan Research Fellowship, an NSF CAREER Award, the SIGCOMM Rising Star Award, and several best paper awards.
+He received a PhD in Computer Science from the University of Pennsylvania, an MPhil in History and Philosophy of Science from Cambridge University, and a BA in Computer Science from Williams College.
+His honors include a Sloan Research Fellowship, an NSF CAREER Award, the ACM SIGCOMM Rising Star Award, and several best paper and teaching awards.

 Keynote talk #3